Multiplier Hopf algebroids. Basic theory and examples: Abstract

 \section{Abstract}

-Multiplier Hopf algebroids are algebraic versions of quantum groupoids.
-They generalize Hopf bialgebroids to the non-unital case and weak (multiplier) Hopf algebras to non-separable base algebras.
-Examples include function algebras on \'etale groupoids, which are Hopf bialgebroids only in the compact and weak multiplier Hopf algebras only in the discrete case.
-The main structure maps of a multiplier Hopf algebroid are a left and a right comultiplication which take values in non-unital analogue of the Takeuchi products.
-Equivalently, the comultiplication can be described in terms of four canonical maps satisfying a few key relations.
-The main result of this article, proved in a very transparent diagrammatic way, is that bijectivity of these maps is equivalent to the existence of counits and an invertible antipode.
-This extends corresponding results for Hopf algebroids and regular (weak) multiplier Hopf algebras.
-Regularity refers to the property that the co-opposite is a multiplier Hopf algebroid again, which is equivalent to invertibility of the antipode.
+Multiplier Hopf algebroids are algebraic versions of quantum groupoids that generalize Hopf algebroids to the non-unital case and weak (multiplier) Hopf algebras to non-separable base algebras.
+The main structure maps of a multiplier Hopf algebroid are a left and a right comultiplication. \new We show that bijectivity of two associated canonical maps is equivalent to the existence of an antipode, discuss invertibility of the antipode, and present some examples and special cases. \old